trustyai-explainability/community/adr/ADR-0009-project-workflow.md

     - Creates a new branch named `odh/[version]`
     - Tags the branch with `v[version]-odh`
     - Triggers image builds for the release
+    - **Note**: When using Konflux, additional setup (Tekton pipelines, build definitions, etc.) will be handled by the midstream's devops team

    ```mermaid
    sequenceDiagram